-Escher Water Projects (Joris Escher and network partners) aim for the realisation of sustainable results by challenging existing structures and patterns.
+Escher Water Projects aims for the realisation of sustainable results by challenging existing structures and patterns.
 Escher works with creative participative methods like Simulation Games, Creative Problem Solving, Change by Design and Value Engineering.

 With Joris Escher you add a powerful outboard motor to your team when you temporarily need extra propulsion.
 This can be in different roles:

 Together with you, Joris Escher designs and directs the thinking- and working process in order to get the best results for commissionaires, stakeholders, society and the environment.
 Escher is hands-on, practical and he steers towards maximizing social values like CO2-reduction, circularity and social justice.

 Best practices: Agenda 2050 Ijsselmeer, IJsselmeer summit 2016, Ecological Recuperation Eems Dollard Estuary.